tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the JavaScript Algorithms and Data Structures Projects section (Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Finally solved the Telephone Number Validator all on my own with no hints although my code is much longer than the Basic Solution from FreeCodeCamp.
 I knew there was a way to do this with only regex, but I just couldn't wrap my mind around it.
 The official solution makes sense though and reminded me about the test() method that I could've used, plus I also learned that I could use a ? in regex to note that the previous item is optional.
 I made a second attempt on this challenge to see if I can write that regex, but had some trouble with using parentheses vs square brackets.
 Had to peek at the solution a few times in order to do it successfully.
 Hopefully this will get easier with time and practice!

+### Day 49: January 25, 2019

+**Today's Progress:** Continued with the JavaScript Algorithms and Data Structures Projects section (Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Worked on the Cash Register project and was able to figure out how to get the array of exact change.
+Next, I'll need to figure out how to check the status and whether that should come before or after getting the change.
+Hopefully I can finish this up tomorrow!